 Let’s get started!

 Your Total Daily Energy Expenditure, or TDEE, is the total amount of calories your body burns each day.
-This includes the calories you burn while eating, talking, exercising, sleeping, or any other daily activity.

 So how does TDEE relate to my weight goals?